-You will analyse the different representations of these myths, from movies and images to written texts, and use these stories to inspire your own creation myth.

-You will compare films to historical events, conduct research into some of the oldest mythologies in the world, and strengthen your ability to analyse connections between mythological stories and significant historical events.
+You will analyse the different representations of these myths, from movies and images to written texts and artefacts.
+You will compare films to historical events and conduct research into some of the oldest mythologies in the world.
+You will strengthen your ability to analyse connections between mythological stories and significant historical events.